Discover more from TheMaskedMedic’s Substack

 TV SHOW REVIEW - Supergirl: Season 1

 A pod crashing onto this planet, the inhabitant raised by the people of Earth, only to develop superhuman powers and become a hero to the world.
 It’s a story that is infamous.
-In this case, however, it’s not about Superman, rather his older, but younger looking cousin; Supergirl.
+In this case, however, it’s not about Superman, but rather his older, but younger-looking cousin; Supergirl.

 In terms of the actors, Melissa Benoist who plays our titular character, I had seen before on Glee, where she was really good, and I have to admit it was disconcerting, for the first few episodes, getting used to this new role of hers.
 Peter Facinelli, from the Twilight series, who plays Maxwell Lord did a first-rate job of being a secondary villain.
 The cast really brings about this atmosphere on the show that it’s a family which I think works well for the nature of the character.